alimirhashimli1/testing-rtl/README.md

 ### DIfference between getAllByRole vs getByRole is when we write a list of elements, we must use getAllByRole with the argument of ("listitem), on the other side, we need to use ("list) for getByRole.

+### queryBy...: Returns the matching node for a query, and return null if no elements match.
+This is useful for asserting an element that is not present.
+Throws an error if more than one match is found (use queryAllBy instead if this is OK).